 The study, conducted by researchers working with the Johns Hopkins University School of Medicine, was published in the November edition of the Journal of Analytical Toxicology.

 “The impact of CBD exposure on urine drug testing has not been well studied,” the researchers wrote.
-To better understand how CBD could affect drug screens, they gave human subjects 100mg CBD orally and through a vaporizer, then tested the subjects’ urine samples just before administration, then each subsequent day for five days after CBD administration.
+To better understand how CBD could affect drug screens, they gave human subjects 100mg CBD orally and through a vaporizer, then tested the subjects’ urine samples just before administration, then again each subsequent day for five days after CBD administration.

 Here’s what they discovered.
-First, CBD products that contain even trace amounts of THC can produce false positives for weed use on urine tests.
+First, CBD products containing even trace amounts of THC can produce false positives for weed use on urine tests.
 Since pretty much every CBD product available right now comes from hemp — and hemp is just cannabis with miniscule amounts of THC — some of that THC ends up in the final product.
 While CBD is marketed as a non-intoxicating cannabis product, any THC in a CBD product could have disastrous results, especially for people working in safety sensitive positions or under federal contracts, which regularly test for THC.

 Gallery — Free the Tree and Let Us Be: